Abyss-W4tcher/volatility-scripts/Volatility_contest_2023/README.md

 ## Usage

-Place the desired plugins in `volatility3/volatility3/plugins/linux/`.
+Place all three plugins in `volatility3/volatility3/plugins/linux/` (not under `framework/plugins/linux`).
 You may need to create the `linux/` directory, if it did not exist beforehand.
 See `Abyss_Watcher_Volatility_contest_2023.pdf` for details and context.

 ## Results